Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/chrome-devtools-recorder.md

 In the recorder panel, click the "Start new recording" button.

-It will ask you to give the recording a new name, and at the bottom, there is a big red button to start recording.
+It will ask you to give the recording a new name; at the bottom, there is a big red button to start recording.

 ![Start new recording](https://cdn.hashnode.com/res/hashnode/image/upload/v1641879652782/JXyf707NQ.png)